Australia at the 1976 Winter Paralympics: Örnsköldsvik, Sweden

 The IPC Winter Paralympic Games history book states that the first, unofficial idea for the Winter Paralympics arose in 1974 during a pause of the annual general meeting of the International Sports Organisation for the Disabled (ISOD).
 ISOD Vice President of the time, Bengt Nirije, suggested that the Swedish delegation put forward a bid for the games.
 The Swedish obliged and the bid was gratefully accepted by the other members of the assembly.
 This resulted in the Swedish Sports Organisation for the Disabled (SHIF) taking responsibility for the inaugural games and thus the Winter Paralympics was born.

 Despite there being no official record as to why Sweden was encouraged to host the games, its rich history in winter sports was no doubt an influential factor.
 However, despite being the host country, Sweden only had 16 athletes compete which was the sixth largest delegation.

 Participating nations

 The following nations took part in the 1976 Winter Paralympics.

 The games were unsurprisingly dominated by European nations as they historically had a much larger exposure to winter sport recreationally and competitively at the Winter Olympics.

 Of the 16 competing nations, Australia is absent.
-Despite having been at the games, Australia's Ron Finneran was disqualified as he failed to meet the disability requirements.
-As a result, Australia never officially competed at the 1976 Winter Paralympics.
+Despite having been at the games, Australia's Ron Finneran was disqualified as he failed to meet the disability requirements, as the Winter Paralympics at the time only allowed amputees, blind and vision impaired athletes.
+Finneran who had limb impairments due to childhood polio was excluded, as a result, Australia never officially competed at the 1976 Winter Paralympics.
+Although Finneran did carry the flag for Australia at the Opening Ceremony.